 – national defense and multinational peacekeeping.

-The aeronautical radionavigation radars are used primarily for airborne weather avoidance and windshear detection, and perform a safety service (see RR No. 4.10).
+Aeronautical radionavigation radars are used primarily for airborne weather avoidance and windshear detection but also for airborne doppler navigation systems installed in aircraft (helicopters, as well as fixed-wing aircraft) and used for continuous determination of ground speed.

-In Table 2, there are multifunction radars.
+Maritime radionavigation radars are used for maritime radionavigation.

-Multifunction radar can perform search, tracking, radionavigation including weather detection, functions with the same antenna in a single frequency band.
-For example in airborne applications, mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search, and terrain and weather avoidance.
+Multifunction radar can also perform search, tracking functions with the same antenna in a single frequency band.
+For example:

-In shipborne applications mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search and weather avoidance.
-These multifunction radars provide space and weight (essential in the airborne applications) saving, and adaptable operating modes base on changing requirements.
+in airborne applications, mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search.in shipborne and ground applications mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search..

 2 Technical characteristics

 The frequency bands between 5 250 and 5 850 MHz are used by many different types of radars on land-based fixed, shipborne, airborne, and transportable platforms.
-Table 2 contains technical characteristics of representative systems deployed in these bands.
+Table 2 contains technical characteristics of representative systems deployed in these frequency bands.
 This information is generally sufficient for general calculations to assess the compatibility between these radars and other systems.
 These radars are conventionally operated as monostatic radar with transmitter and receiver at the same location (Fig. 1a).
 However, Radars 10A and 14A of Table 2 are additionally operated as bistatic radar where the transmitter and receiver are spatially separated (Fig. 1b).

 The advantage of the separation of transmitter and receiver is the possible enhancement of the radar cross-section of an object.
 The effect is exemplarily shown in Fig. 1c for a square plane.
 This is especially important if the object to be detected does not reflect much energy in the direction of the incident radar signal.